gardener/gardener/hack/api-reference/extensions.md

 <a href="#extensions.gardener.cloud/v1alpha1.OperatingSystemConfigStatus">OperatingSystemConfigStatus</a>)
 </p>
 <p>
-<p>CloudConfig is a structure for containing the generated output for the given operating system
+<p>CloudConfig contains the generated output for the given operating system
 config spec.
 It contains a reference to a secret as the result may contain confidential data.</p>
 </p>
 <table>